MoroccoAI/2023-GenAI-Hackathon/Hao/README.md

 'Medical Tutor' emerges as the solution to these challenges, offering a tailored approach to learning that leverages advanced technology to provide personalized study materials, generate relevant questions, and foster adaptive learning experiences for aspiring medical professionals.

+## Impact

+Medical Tutor have the potential to significantly impact the landscape of medical education by offering a tailored and adaptive learning experience.
+With its personalized study questions and efficient exam preparation features, the app empowers students to navigate the challenges of medical school with greater efficiency and confidence.
+Medical Tutor not only addresses the individual needs of learners but also contributes to the broader transformation of medical education methodologies.
+This tool has the potential to enhance comprehension and ultimately shape a more effective and accessible approach to medical education on a global scale.

 ## Key Features

 The key features so far are: